 Take a Good Postbiotic Supplement Every Day

 As previously mentioned, butyrate is produced during the bacterial fermentation of fiber in the lower colon.
-Though many different postbiotic metabolites exist, Harvard doctors call butyrate the “optimal” one for gut health.
+Though many different postbiotic metabolites exist, doctors at prestigious Ivy League Medical Schools call butyrate the “optimal” one for gut health.

 For example, numerous studies suggest that butyrate has an anti-inflammatory effect on the digestive tract and can relieve inflammatory bowel disease symptoms.
 (6a) Research also shows it may help maintain a strong gut barrier, (6b) support regular bowel movements, (6c) expand the population of butyrate-producing bacteria, (6d), and more.